 Certified Sexual Addiction Therapists are licensed mental health therapists, who in addition to their standard training, are also certified to treat sexual addiction.
 CSATs must have a Master’s degree in the mental health field such as counseling, psychology, social work, or marriage and family therapy.
 Therapists must be licensed and also have at least five years of clinical experience.

 Once therapists have met these criteria, they can then apply for certification as sexual addiction therapists.
-Once their application is approved, they must complete four educational modules about sexual addiction.
+Once their application for certified sex addiction therapist is approved, they must complete four educational modules about sexual addiction.
 To keep their certification relevant, therapists must complete continuing education hours in the field of sexual addiction every two years.

 Where can I find a CSAT Therapist near me?